amoolagundla/DotNetRuleEngine/README.md

 ```

 ##### Constraint #####
-If evaluated to false, Invoke method will not be executed. *Must be set before Invoke method executed.*
+If evaluated to false, Invoke method will not be executed. *Must be set in Initialize method or ctor.*

 ###### Example ######
 ```csharp